closmouz/scGCM/README.md

 ```

 ## Data availability
-‘DOGMA-seq Datase’: It is from the Gene Expression Omnibus (GEO), with ID GSE166188.
+`DOGMA-seq Datase`: It is from the Gene Expression Omnibus (GEO), with ID GSE166188.
 TEA-seq Dataset: It is from GEO, with ID GSE158013.
 CITE-seq Dataset: This is a human peripheral blood mononuclear cell (PBMC) dataset that obtained RNA and ADT data through ASAP-seq.
 Here, we used data from two different experiments: one group from the ASAP-CITE sequencing experiment, with two batches from GEO, ID 156473, and another group from a separate CITE-seq experiment, which contains 8 batches and has accurately annotated labels.
 The data source is https://atlas.fredhutch.org/nygc/multimodal-pbmc.
 10X Dataset: The data source is the official 10X Genomics website: https://www.10xgenomics.com/resources/datasets.
 Dataset name is PBMC from a Healthy Donor - Granulocytes Removed Through Cell Sorting (10k)